/

 Cognitive Decline and Mental Health in Aging Populations

 Cognitive decline is a significant concern in senior healthcare.
 Aging is often associated with gradually decreasing mental abilities, including memory, attention, and problem-solving skills.
-In some cases, this decline can progress to dementia, a condition characterized by severe cognitive impairment.
+In some cases, this decline can progress to dementia, characterized by severe cognitive impairment.

 Nutritional Challenges and Dietary Management in Geriatrics